Skip to main content

 🇭🇰 Hong Kong · Side-by-side comparison on verifiable public data.

 Neither Canadian International School of Hong Kong nor French International School of Hong Kong sits in a market with a public inspectorate, so both are assessed on verifiable accreditation, curriculum authorisation, and published data rather than an official quality rating.
 Curriculum is the core differentiator: Canadian International School of Hong Kong offers IB, Canadian while French International School of Hong Kong offers IB, National — the choice should follow the family's target qualification system.
-Both are day schools with fees in the same market band — see the table below for the figures, and verify against each school's own published fees.
+On cost, French International School of Hong Kong has the noticeably lower entry fee — a material difference for budget-conscious families.
+See the table below for the figures, and verify against each school's own published fees.

 Key Facts